-Throughout your industrial placement you will learn about internal audit, control and risk management, specifically for public sector clients.
+Throughout your training contract you will learn about internal audit, control and risk management, specifically for public sector clients.
 You will develop a sound technical understanding of important issues surrounding organisations in the public sector while developing your report writing skills and interpersonal skills.

 Your day to day activities will include working to understand the operational and technological risks our clients face, allowing you to recommend improvements through detailed testing work, anticipate complex organisational issues and recommend preventative action to mitigate risk.

 The work you conduct will be varied and may include technical fraud investigations, IT systems analysis and specific governance, risk and internal controls frameworks for a multitude of public sector clients including; Health Authorities; Local Authorities; Police Authorities; Fire Authorities; Higher Education Institutions and Housing Associations.

 As your training contract progresses you will take on more senior work, be responsible for the supervision of others, have direct client contact and progress to become a senior member of the Governance, Risk and Internal Control team.

 We will fund you to study towards the AAT (Association of Accounting Technicians) qualification.
 When you have successfully completed this qualification, we encourage you to undertake a professional qualification such as ACCA or the Institute of Internal Auditors (IIA).

 You will receive a full study package and time off to attend college but, with Mazars your professional qualification is only part of the story.
 We support all our trainees with a blended approach to training and development, classroom study, 1:1 coaching and support and, as you progress, technical and skills training to enable you to progress to management and leadership positions.

 You will spend time away from the office to attend classes for tuition and revision stages of each exam.
 The classroom taught approach means that you will have the support of your peers and valuable study time for your exams.